 Pejrolo is an active presenter and lecturer for prestigious conferences such as the Audio Engineering Society (AES) and MacWorld.
-Hi most recent publications include Creating Sounds from Scratch (Oxford University Press) and Acoustic and MIDI Orchestration for the Contemporary Composer for (Focal Press).
-Some of his latest inventions as a music technologist and programmer can be seen on Vimeo here and here.
+His most recent publications include Creating Sounds from Scratch (Oxford University Press) and Acoustic and MIDI Orchestration for the Contemporary Composer (Focal Press).

 Pejrolo holds a Ph.D. in jazz studies from New York University, a master's degree in composition for film, TV, theater, and multimedia from the University of Bristol, and a music diploma in jazz performance from the Manhattan School of Music.

 - Performances include “Scanzonati” with Stefano Marchese, Dan Smith, Rento Milone, Somer o’Brian, and Gilad Barakan

 - Collaborations include work with George Arvanitas, Tony Scott, Lee Konitz Big Band, Tal Farlow, Barnie Kessel, Garry Dial, Richard De Rosa, Harold Danko, Terre Roche (The Roches), Robert Bonfiglio, Gordon Gottlieb

 - Performances in venues such as Birdland (weekly concerts), the Five Spot, Knitting Factory, the Bottom Line, and at Arizona's Grand Canyon Music Festival